Explore Total Vocal Freedom!

 What will the learning environment be like?

-Singers learn best in an atmosphere where they feel safe and supported.
-The learning environment in TVF workshops is non-competitive, nurturing, fun, playful and interactive.
+We believe singers learn best in an atmosphere where they feel safe and supported.
+The learning environment in TVF workshops is non-competitive, nurturing, fun, playful and interactive!

 Who is leading the workshop?

-The workshop will be led by Peter Jacobson (Total Vocal Freedom).
+The workshop will be led by Peter Jacobson & Molly Kittle.
+You can read more about them here.

 What is the workshop agenda?